icepaq/icepaq/README.md

 📈 After that, I worked on a staking startup.
 The goal was to allow anyone regardless of technical skill to stake their crypto assets.

-🔧 Currently working on community building tools for another Web3 startup.
+🔧 Currently working at a Web3 startup on community building tools and smart contracts.

 📖 Also helping build the platform and tools used to run the annual Concordia University hackathon.